tiny poems by Grant Hackett

 long limbs of light climb

-where resurrection leads
+where resurrection leads.

-white leaves appear on willow trees
+white leaves fall from willow trees.

-new prints in the forest clay
+new prints in the forest clay.

-whose shadow will be slipping away
+whose shadow goes slipping away.

 the audience calls out a name